Project Websites

 It is the vision of the Virginia Department of Education to create a centralized statewide portal for information, resources, demonstration, and research for educators and other stakeholders in the transition of youth with disabilities.
 The Center on Transition Innovations (CTI) at Virginia Commonwealth University provides evidence-based resources and information along with emerging practices in the field.
 The results of research studies and demonstration projects conducted here in Virginia help us shape the ongoing work of CTI.
 Funded by the Virginia Department of Education.

-The Virginia Commonwealth University Autism Center for Excellence (VCU-ACE) Early Childhood website provides a wealth of resources for those raising, caring for, or educating young children with ASD.
+The Virginia Commonwealth University Autism Center for Education (VCU-ACE) Early Childhood website provides a wealth of resources for those raising, caring for, or educating young children with ASD.
 Resources can help families and providers understand Autism Spectrum Disorder, identify useful strategies that can support a child's development, and know when and how to use these strategies at home, in the community, and in the early childhood classroom.

 Pre-ETS Collaboration in Virginia